yanntt4/car_price_prediction/README.md

 lightgbm | 4.5.0 |

 # Follow up
-With the current version, the program uses `BDD.xlsx` to calculate emission.
-A method has been found to calculate main emission using any origin and destination.
-It has not been impletemented yet.

-For PRE and POST transport using ROAD or RAIL, no method is currently available to calculate emission from any origin or destination.
+During the displaying of the results, the animation is flashing.
+No solution has been found yet to avoid the problem